Waste education

 • When wearing their yellow recycling hat, Kerby loves to collect recyclable materials and turn them into new items.

-• When wearing their purple glass-only hat, Kerby loves to collect glass only and turn it into roads and new glass items.
+• When wearing their purple glass-only hat, Kerby loves to collect glass and turn it into roads and new glass items.

-• When wearing their red general waste hat, Kerby loves to collect the left over items that can’t yet be recycled or composted and takes them to a landfill facility.
+• When wearing their red general waste hat, Kerby loves to collect the leftover items that can’t yet be recycled or composted and takes them to a landfill facility.

 Kerby-bin-mascot-with-bins